A2osX/A2osX/.Docs/KERNEL.md

 CS: A = EC

 ## License
-A2osX is licensed under the GNU General Pulic License.
+A2osX is licensed under the GNU General Public License.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by